 While most travelers like to have a low hourly rate to avoid income taxes, they sometimes forget the risk factors:

 Financial institutions will usually not take per diems into account as income for qualifying for loans.
 Per diems are considered reimbursements, not income.

 Workers Compensation and Unemployment regulations vary from state to state, but it is usually about 2/3 of your hourly rate.
 With an artificially low rate, any injury while on assignment could be devastating.

-This is a very involved topic, but as of December 2017, there were about 25 healthcare staffing agencies that had been involved in audits within the last 5 years touching on this issue.
+This is a very involved topic, but in the last decade there were over 30 healthcare staffing agencies that had been involved in audits.

 Below are links to websites that may help you learn and get connected to the traveler community.